The Acutus Platform.

 Image.Using ultrasound, doctors can acquire more than 115,000 points every minute.
 This high resolution 3D imaging can be performed in minutes and allows for static or dynamic views of the anatomy.

-Visualize.Real-time dipole density mapping of the entire chamber is now possible for the first time.
+Visualize.Real-time charge density mapping of the entire chamber is now possible for the first time.
 EPs can actually see electrical activation of the entire chamber as it happens – something never before possible.

 Identify.Thanks to our real-time view, doctors are able to identify locations causing the arrhythmia and plan the best course of action.